 What Are Behavioral Interview Questions?

-Companies ask behavioral interview questions to learn more about your past job performance.
+Companies ask behavioral interview questions, such as “Tell me about a time when you failed” to learn more about your past job performance.
 According to studies tracking years of hiring and firing at companies around the world, behavioral interviewing is the most effective way to predict future job performance and pick the right candidates.
-It’s not perfect, but it’s the best technique that we currently have.

-Behavioral interview questions tend to begin with “Tell me about a time…” or “Give me an example of…” Each question focuses on a desired competency area (a few examples: communication skills, time management, creativity).
+Behavioral interview questions tend to begin with “Tell me about a time…” or “Give me an example of…,” such as “Tell me about a time you failed” or “Give me an example of a mistake you made at work.”
+Each question focuses on a desired competency area such as communication skills, time management, or creativity.

 You might assume that hiring managers ask this question to torture candidates — to dig for any evidence of a flaw, any excuse to reject you.
 When you look at it this way, it’s no wonder that many candidates freeze up and have trouble coming up with a good example of a failure.